-Are you a European resident?
-If you are traveling from anywhere outside Europe, sorry, leasing is only available to residents – except for certain companies.
+Are you a non-European resident?
+Leasing is only available to non-residents – except for certain companies.

 Will you be in Europe for longer than 17 days?
 The minimum lease period is 17 days and the savings get better the longer you rent.
 The daily rate decreases the longer the term of the rental so with a long-term car lease, Europe is your oyster.

 to this PDF DOWNLOAD!

 Get this one day itinerary download including a

 MAP FOR EXPLORING VENICE.

 Will you be traveling to multiple countries?
 Often renting a car in Europe has additional charges to cross the border with a rental car.
 If you plan to visit multiple countries, a lease can save you quite a bit of money over the option of renting.